 “I think the history needs to be told,” Tillett said.
 “And our young folks need to be reminded.
 Because if you do not know where you came from, you certainly don’t know where you’re going.”

-“The older people in my community did not refer to the Freedmen’s Colony as the Freedman’s Colony,” Tillett said.
-“They referred to ‘those folks that lived up the road.’ … My grandmother on my dad’s side, my grandparents on my mom’s side, they were part of the folks that got a parcel of land, where I’m living is a part of that track.”
+“The older people in my community did not refer to the Freedmen’s Colony as ‘the Freedman’s Colony,’” Tillett said.
+“They referred to ‘those folks that lived up the road.’ … My grandmother on my dad’s side, my grandparents on my mom’s side, they were part of the folks that got a parcel of land; where I’m living is a part of that track.”

-Tillett has dedicated herself to honoring and preserving the stories of her ancestors, as well as those of others who were a part of the Freedmen’s Colony.
-Her hope is that local youth and young adults continue to learn about their heritage and to carry on the work of their elders.
+Tillett dedicated herself to honoring and preserving the stories of her ancestors and the stories of all those who lived in the Freedmen’s Colony.
+Her hope was that local youth and young adults would continue to learn about their heritage and carry on the work of their elders.

-“I would like to see young folks embrace their history and how important it is.
-Because I look at young folks now that will say to me, ‘I’m not going to vote…’ But I’m saying, your ancestors died so you could vote. … And so, if I had a mission it would be to help them understand where they came from and how to move forward.
+“I would like to see young folks embrace their history and how important it is,” Tillett said.
+“Because I look at young folks now who will say to me, ‘I’m not going to vote…’ But I’m saying, your ancestors died so you could vote. … And so, if I had a mission it would be to help them understand where they came from and how to move forward.
 Because you cannot move forward if you don’t know what took place prior.”

 “I think [the Freedmen’s Colony] is a huge piece of the country’s history,” Nelson said.
 “It really provides clarity to the current situation, where we are as a nation, and our laws and our civil rights. … Understanding that [on] this little island off the coast of North Carolina, there are stories here that are sown into the fabric of our nation.”

-“I want them to know how hard their ancestors worked, fought, died,” Tillett said.
-“For them to have a better life.
-That’s what I want them to know.”
+“I want them to know how hard their ancestors worked, fought, died for them to have a better life,” Tillett said.
+“That’s what I want them to know.”